babylonlabs-io/wallet-connector/README.md

-- **Browser Extension Wallets** can integrate through the [Tomo Connet SDK](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite), which is our external Wallet Connection interface that ensures compatibility with our application.
+- **Browser Extension Wallets** can integrate through the [Tomo Connet SDK](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite), which is the external Wallet Connection interface that ensures compatibility with our application.
 Native integrations into the Babylon Wallet Connector require significant maintenance from our team and will happen only for critical wallets for the staking application.